American Indian languages

 What's new on our site today!

-Lule is an indigenous language of Argentina, still spoken today by only a handful of elders.
+Lule is an indigenous language of South America.

 Some linguists consider Lule to be a language isolate unrelated to any other living language,

 but other linguists have linked it with another Argentinian language,

 Lule is a highly endangered language, still spoken today by only a handful of elders in Argentina.